 OK! was taken weekly by ex-Woman's Own, TV Times and BBC/Redwood editor Richard Barber in March 1996.
 A couple of month's later, Gruner + Jahr entered the fray again with Here!, to be followed in October by Now from IPC.
 Australian actor Mel Gibson on the cover must have done the trick, because just seven months later Gruner + Jahr sold Here! to IPC, who folded it into Now.

 Heat started as an entertainment weekly but found greater sales when it switched to celebrities

 Turning up the Heat Back to top

 Emap was the next entrant with the entertainment weekly Heat in 1999.
-This did not fare well at first but a switch of emphasis to a celebrity magazine saw its sales soar.
+This did not fare well at first but a switch of emphasis to a celebrity magazine saw sales soar.
 Northern & Shell jumped on the bandwagon with the cut-price New! (at 70p).
 It also added Hot Stars as a freebie with OK!.
 Emap, though, had bigger plans, which came to fruition with Closer.
-This had a first set of sales figures around the 340,000-mark (2002).
+This had a first sales figures around the 340,000-mark (2002).
 Emap ruled it the company's most successful launch yet.
 And it has carried on selling, breaking the 500,000 barrier in the second half of 2004 - a rise of 30% on a year earlier.